Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

 Let me break down how this works.

-`mmv` starts by reading a series of filenames seperated by newlines from the standard input.
+`mmv` starts by reading a series of filenames separated by newlines from the standard input.
 Yes, sometimes filenames have newlines in them and yes there is a way to handle them but I shall get to that later.
 The filenames that `mmv` reads from the standard input will be referred to as the “input files”.
 Once